sgmurphy/wordpress-plugins/independent-analytics/readme.txt

 6. See the device types, browsers, and OSes your visitors are using

 == Changelog ==

+= 2.7.3 - August 1st, 2024 =

+* **Fix:** super admins were still limited to only viewing authored content in some situations

 = 2.7.2 - July 30th, 2024 =